NOBLES5E/cproxy/README.md

 For an example setup, see [wiki](https://github.com/NOBLES5E/cproxy/wiki/Example-setup-with-V2Ray).

+> [!NOTE]
+> Scared of `sudo` in the command?
+Well, that's what we need to have the permission to modify cgroup.
+But don't worry too much, the program you run will still be run under your original user, not as root. `cproxy` automatically drops privileges after setting up the necessary cgroup configurations, ensuring that your program runs with the same permissions as if you had launched it directly.

 ### The TPROXY Twist

 If your system support `tproxy`, you can use `tproxy` with `--mode tproxy`: